jembi/cares-on-platform/importer/analytics-datastore-clickhouse/README.md

 ## Migrations

-CRUD operations over Clickhouse should be done with migrations.
+DDL operations over Clickhouse should be done with migrations.

 Follow the steps to create and run migrations: